BernhardHumm/AAI/manuscript/08_Complex_Event_Processing.md

 {width=65%}
 ![Fig. 8.6: CEP time progression analysis (Kaupp et al., 2017)](images/CEP_Time_Progression_Analysis.jpg)

 Each component within the glass inspection machine regularly sends `Ping` events.
-If no ping event occurs within half a minute, it is considered as a loss of signal.
+If no `Ping` event occurs within half a minute, it is considered as a loss of signal.
-The condition `slidingWindow(30s, 10s).check(count("Ping")==0)` in the CEP rule uses a sliding window of 30 seconds (checked every 10 seconds).
-If no ping event occurred within the time window, then a `SignalLost` event is generated.
+The condition `slidingWindow(30s, 10s).check(count("Ping")==0)` in the CEP rule uses a sliding window of 30 seconds, which is checked every 10 seconds.
+If no `Ping` event occurred within the time window, then a `SignalLost` event is generated.